 Question: "Did Jesus ever travel to India?"

 Answer: There is no biblical support for the idea that Jesus meditated in India before beginning His ministry in Israel.
 Nor is there any evidence that He left the land of His birth at any time to go to India or anywhere else.
 Of the four Gospel accounts, only two mention the birth of Jesus (Matthew and Luke), and only one (Luke) mentions anything about Jesus' life prior to His beginning His three-year ministry in Israel.
-So, from birth until 12 years of age and from 12 until 30, we know nothing about the life of Jesus.
-At least the Bible doesn't tell us anything about His life during those so-called "lost years."
+So, from His birth until 12 years of age, the Bible tells us very little about what happened in Jesus’ life.
+And from ages 12 to 30, we know nothing.
 This has led many to speculate as to what Jesus did during those intervening years.

 The orthodox position is that Jesus grew up in Nazareth with His family until it was time to begin His ministry.
 While the Bible doesn't explicitly say this, it is implied from the following passage in the Gospel of Luke: “He went to Nazareth, where he had been brought up, and on the Sabbath day he went into the synagogue, as was His custom.
 And he stood up to read....
 All spoke well of him and were amazed at the gracious words that came from His lips.
 ‘Isn't this Joseph's son?’ they asked.
 Jesus said to them, ‘Surely you will quote this proverb to me: “Physician, heal yourself!
 Do here in your hometown what we have heard that you did in Capernaum."
 I tell you the truth,’ he continued, ‘no prophet is accepted in his hometown’” (Luke 4:16, 22-24).
 Notice that Luke says that Jesus was "brought up" in Nazareth, and he also mentions twice that Nazareth was Jesus' hometown.
 Furthermore, the people in the synagogue knew Jesus and knew that he was Joseph's son.
 All of this leads to the conclusion that Jesus lived in relative obscurity in Nazareth until His baptism.